dzackgarza/Notes/Conferences/UCSD Algebraic Geometry Jan 2019/Notes on Talks.md

 Over abelian varieties, reduces to Kodaira vanishing.
 (Because the tangent bundles are trivial vector bundles.)
 So Bott vanishing holds.

 Next obvious: $K3$ surfaces.
 Nonobvious part: does the appropriate 1st cohomology vanish?
 (See def above).
 Generally yes, for $i+j \geq n = \dim X$.
 Need Euler characteristic positive, but can compute directly by Riemann-Roch since $K3$ surfaces are well understood.
+Fails for low degree (e.g. toric surfaces), but may hold for high degree.